nuxt/content/docs/content/en/index.md

   - Full-text search
   - Support static site generation with `nuxt generate`
   - Powerful QueryBuilder API (MongoDB like)
-  - Syntax highlighting for code blocks in markdown files using PrismJS.
+  - Syntax highlighting to code blocks in markdown files using PrismJS.
   - Table of contents generation
   - Handles Markdown, CSV, YAML, JSON(5), XML
   - Extend with custom parsers
   - Extend with hooks
 ---

-Empower your NuxtJS application with `@nuxt/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.
+Empower your NuxtJS application with the `@nuxt/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB-like API, acting as a **Git-based Headless CMS**.

 ## Features